Apple’s new watch event draws attention to its health-care play

 While the absence of the iPhone’s shadow at Tuesday’s event may just be a quirk of pandemic-related supply-chain disruptions that Apple says have delayed production of its next smartphone, it also offers Apple an opportunity to showcase its six-year effort to break into the health-care industry.
 The Apple Watch is the physical manifestation of the company’s health-care play, and perhaps the most important but least understood prong of the company’s new business model anchored around services rather than gadget sales.
 The announcement also comes during the peak of a global pandemic in which the conversation about health and technology has accelerated.

-Apple has said that its participation in the health-care industry has been aimed at helping people, not necessarily to benefit its bottom line.
+Apple has said its participation in the health-care industry has been aimed at helping people, not necessarily to benefit its bottom line.

 As sales of iPhones have, until recently, been declining, the company has been looking for new ways to make up for lost revenue.
 Mainly, it has done so by finding ways to sell subscriptions for music, TV and cloud storage.
-And analysts have long expected Apple to bundle those products into one offering, like Microsoft did with its Office suite in the 1990s.
-Rumors have it that Apple will announce a bundle as early as Tuesday.
+Analysts have long expected Apple to bundle those products into one offering, like Microsoft did with its Office suite in the 1990s.
+Rumors have it Apple will announce a bundle as early as Tuesday.

-But health care is different and Apple’s route to profitability is murky.
+But health care is different, and Apple’s route to profitability is murky.
 Unlike other services, Apple doesn’t charge consumers or companies for any of its health offerings, other than for the watches, which cost from $400 to $1,500 for the most recent version.
-And analysts believe Apple will shy away from profiting directly from the data collected by researchers and drug companies that use Apple Watches in clinical trials.
+Analysts say Apple will shy away from profiting directly from the data collected by researchers and drug companies that use Apple Watches in clinical trials.

 Apple isn’t alone in its drive into health care.
 Google’s Verily is making a concerted push into the clinical trial industry.
 Amazon, which acquired prescription service PillPack and online symptom-checker Health Navigator, has partnered with Berkshire Hathaway and JPMorgan Chase to lower health costs.
-And Microsoft’s Healthcare NExT initiative is focused on artificial intelligence in health care.
+Microsoft’s Healthcare NExT initiative is focused on artificial intelligence in health care.
 (Amazon CEO Jeff Bezos owns The Washington Post.)

-And there are reasons to buy Apple Watches beyond health.
+There are reasons to buy Apple Watches beyond health.
 For customers locked into Apple’s ecosystem, they make for a nifty accessory that can adjust AirPods’ volume or unlock MacBooks without a password.
 Because of the sheer size of its user base, Apple can corral thousands of research subjects in a short period of time.

 Six years in, Apple Watches can detect signs of atrial fibrillation, a potentially deadly heart disorder.
-But that detection is not 100 percent accurate.
+But that detection isn’t 100 percent accurate.
 False positives can send patients to the doctor unnecessarily.
 It may take a decade or more before the watch has the kinds of sensors and hardcore research necessary to be a health solution for customers, said Gene Munster, an analyst with Loup Ventures, a venture capital firm, making the watch as a health device a long-term bet.
 “I don’t think they’re close to being there.
 I think the current watch is limited in what it’s picking up on,” he said.

 Apple and Google are building a virus-tracking system.
 Health officials say it will be practically useless.